SeedTactics/immutable-collections/website/docs/bulk-operations.md

 #### Adjust

-[HashMap.adjust](api/hashmap#adjust) and [OrderedMap.adjust](api/orderedmap#adjust) is the most general bulk operation.
-It allows adding, modifying, and deleting many keys and values at once.
+[HashMap.adjust](api/hashmap#adjust) and [OrderedMap.adjust](api/orderedmap#adjust) are the most general bulk operations.
+Adjust allows adding, modifying, and deleting many keys and values at once.
 Adjust accepts two parameters:

 - First, a map of keys to adjust with arbitrary helper values.
 As before, the map of keys to adjust